Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 <img src="../uploads/browndust-2-row-formation-comparison-1.jpg">

-If the cell color is colored lightly blue it means it's a favorable for trade for <span style="color:blue">ally</span> and if it's colored lightly red it means it's a unfavorable trade for <span style="color:blue">ally</span>.
+If the cell color is colored lightly blue it means it's a favorable for trade for <span style="color:blue">ally</span> and if it's colored lightly red it means it's a favorable trade for <span style="color:red">enemy</span>.
 As you can see when it's up against Traditional and Variation-2, it doesn't really present a problem.
-However, if you look at Variation-1, it's advantageous to the enemy because <span style="color:blue">ally defensive row</span> can't not fulfill its role.
+However, if you look at Variation-1, it's advantageous to the enemy because <span style="color:blue">ally defensive row</span> cannot fulfill its role.

 If you test anyone of traditional, variation-1, variation-2 against each other, you'd find that in the end, the scores are even.